grindsa/acme2certifier/docs/mswcce.md

 Be aware of the following limitations when using this handler:

-- CA certificates cannot be fetched from the CA server and must be manually loaded via the `ca_bundle` option in `acme_srv.cfg`.
+- CA certificates cannot be fetched from the CA server and must be manually loaded via the `ca_bundle` option in `acme_srv.cfg`. `ca_bundle` only appends a local PEM chain to the issued certificate; it does **not** authenticate the CA endpoint.
+Enrollment uses SMB/DCE-RPC with RPC packet privacy, not HTTPS/TLS verification.
+- HTTP(S) `proxy_server_list` settings are **ignored**.
+MS-WCCE does not use HTTP(S) and cannot be routed through an HTTP proxy.
 - Revocation operations are not yet supported.

 ## Preparation